mixu/minitask/readme.md

         files = new List();

     files.add(path.resolve(process.cwd(), './foo'));

+If the path is a directory, then it is iterated recursively.

 Note that there is no "exclude" - the idea is that you exclude things in postprocessing rather than trying to build in a lot of complicated exclusion logic during iteration.